 I’m still not sure I understand myself yet, even with all the times I’ve been lost.
-I know that I live for getting off the main routes and discovering a new pond or town common that I haven’t seen before.
+I do know that I live for getting off the main roads and discovering a new pond or town common that I haven’t seen before.
 To me, finding a new white church steeple surrounded by multi-hued sugar maples is the pinnacle of a great day.

 When I talk about getting lost, I don’t mean to literally go out and get lost.
-I expect you to have a good idea of where you are!
-(This does not mean a state of confusion like me)
+I do expect you to have a good idea of where you are!
+(This does not mean a state of confusion like me) 🙂

 What this means

 You should get off the main road (highways) and explore secondary or even dirt roads.

 BUT!
 Do so with a good road map and I always suggest the gazetteer’s from Delorme which are my favorites.

 I also travel with a GPS and you might be tempted to ask isn’t this redundant?
 Or even necessary? (the map and the GPS)??
 Map and a GPS!
 Well, the reason I travel with both is quite simple.